bslatkin/dpxdt/README.md

 Depicted is:

+- A [local command-line tool](#local-depicted) for doing perceptual diff testing.
-- An API server for capturing webpage screenshots and automatically generating visual, perceptual difference images ("pdiffs").
+- An [API server and workflow](#depicted-server) for capturing webpage screenshots and automatically generating visual, perceptual difference images.
     - A workflow for teams to coordinate new releases using pdiffs.
-- A client library for integrating with existing continuous integration processes.
+    - A client library for integrating the server with existing continuous integration processes.
     - Built for portability; API server runs on App Engine, behind the firewall, etc.
 - A wrapper of [PhantomJS](http://phantomjs.org/) for screenshots.
 - Open source, Apache 2.0 licensed.
 - Not a framework, not a religion.